drjchris/nvim-config/README.md

 # My own nvim config

-**Use as is**
+**Use as is / at your own risk**

 ## Current system settings and installed tools

 - MacOS
 - Alacritty
 - homebrew
 - Nerd Fonts
 - Nodejs
-    - Python / pip
+- Python3 / pip

 ## To install